 Military asbestos exposure is the cause of many pulmonary affections Navy veterans struggle with.
 The abundance of asbestos products used on the ships exposed everyone serving on them to the high risk of inhaling or ingesting the asbestos fibers.
 Frequent lung checkups help get an accurate diagnosis and prevent the aggravation of any symptoms.
 Veterans should visit a pulmonary specialist qualified to treat lung diseases caused by prolonged asbestos exposure to ensure their condition is correctly evaluated, the diagnosis is accurate, and they access the most advanced treatments.

-A correct asbestos-related diagnosis from a pulmonologist will help you qualify for compensation from the VA for your condition should you consider taking legal action and filing a claim.
+A correct asbestos-related cancer diagnosis from a pulmonologist will help you qualify for compensation from the VA for your condition should you consider taking legal action and filing a claim.
 We can connect you with the best attorney for your case, who will help with the documentation and then represent you during the process so that you can focus on your treatment and recovery.